neobrain/nihstro/Readme.md

 ```

 This will build the `nihstro-assemble` and `nihstro-disassemble` standalone executables inside the `build` directory.

+### Compiling on Windows

+Start the [CMake GUI](https://cmake.org/runningcmake/).
+You will have to provide two paths: The source code location and the build directory.
+Point the former to the nihstro root directory, and the latter to a subdirectory called `build`.
+You may need to create this directory manually if it doesn't exist.

+To make sure CMake finds your Boost installation, press the "Add Entry" button and create a new PATH variable with the name `BOOST_ROOT`.
+Point it towards the root directory of your boost installation.
+The correct folder should contain a subdirectory called `boost` with lots of further child directories.

+Once you're done, hit the "Configure" button and adjust the compiler settings appropriately (usually, the default settings should be fine).
+If an error occurs, CMake might have trouble locating your Boost installation, and you should double-check that you installed the correct set of Boost libraries and that you set up the `BOOST_ROOT` variable correctly.

+If all went fine, click "Generate" and use the generated build files in the `build` subdirectory to build nihstro.
+In particular if you're using MSVC, open the file `build/nihstro.sln` in Visual Studio.

 ## Contributing
 I welcome any contributions!
 Just create a GitHub fork and submit your changes back via pull requests.